dadasahebadsul/using-self-GUI-Send-message-on-gmail-/README.md

 # using-self-GUI-Send-message-on-gmail-
-sending message on gmail using self GUI
+sending message on gmail using self GUI without using the gmail GUI